 Infectious diseases in shelter situations and their management

 In shelter situations, infectious diseases are difficult to prevent and control, thus, they spread quickly (Möstl et al., 2013).
-In addition, shelters are unstable biological environments; not only are disease outbreaks frequent, but new pathogens may emerge or virulent variants of endemic pathogens may occur, as a result of rapid transmission cycles and consequent evolution and selection of infectious agents, such as viruses and bacteria.
+In addition, shelters are unstable biological environments; not only are disease outbreaks frequent, but new pathogens or virulent variants of endemic pathogens can emerge, as a result of rapid transmission cycles and the consequent evolution and selection of infectious agents, such as viruses and bacteria.
 The virulent systemic feline calicivirus infection is a case in point (Pesavento and Murphy, 2014).

 The ABCD guidelines describe the most important factors to minimise and/or prevent the spread of infectious agents (Möstl et al., 2013).
 These include housing in individual sections (quarantine pens for incoming cats, isolation facilities for sick or potentially infectious cats, separate accommodation for healthy, FIV- and FeLV-negative cats, for pregnant and lactating queens and their kittens), testing for infectious agents, hygiene measures and stress reduction.

 This guideline considers only rescue shelters, although the hygiene aspects will also apply to other situations.
 ABCD recognises that there is a wide variation in the design and management of shelters, which largely reflects local financial constraints.
-The guidelines have been written with this diverse audience in mind; they point to the ideal situation, and suggest compromise where this ideal cannot be attained.
-Furthermore they focus on recommendations with regard to prevention and control of infectious diseases.
+The guidelines have been written with this diverse audience in mind; they point to the ideal situation and suggest compromises that can be made where the ideal cannot be attained.
+Furthermore, they focus on recommendations with regard to prevention and control of infectious diseases.

 Boarding catteries: where cats are put temporarily while their guardians are on vacation or business

-Multicat pet households: where intentionally more than one pet cat is kept
+Multicat pet households: where more than one pet cat is kept

 Cat sanctuaries: where rescued cats are kept until they die